 How CHPW Determines Prior Authorization

 Community Health Plan of Washington and its providers use care guidelines written by experts in the field of medicine and behavioral health.
 These guidelines help providers know when to use certain treatments and what problems to look out for.
-To request a copy of the criteria used in making a decision, please contact customer service at 1-800-440-1561 from 8 am to 5 pm, Monday through Friday.
+To request a copy of the criteria used in making a decision, please contact customer service 7 days a week at 1-800-942-0247 from 8 a.m. to 8 p.m.

 These resources can include MCG Guidelines®, Medicare coverage determinations, national standards, the expertise of board-certified practitioners in applicable specialties, and Community Health Plan of Washington clinical coverage criteria documents.
 An appropriate peer reviewer (medical director, pharmacist, or associate clinical director) is available to discuss any authorization or denial.